Care of Your FieldKit

 If algae, plants, animals, or microorganisms accumulate on parts of your FieldKit, we recommend cleaning them with an abrasive sponge and a biodegradable cleaning product.
 We recommend Simple Green All-Purpose Cleaner if it is available to you.

 It is possible to utilize external power sources with your FieldKit, and in extreme conditions this may even be preferable.
 If you choose to do this, note that plugging a 12V battery into the battery terminal will cause it to fail; it will need to be plugged into the solar terminal as that has the proper protections to accept that voltage.
 If you plan to use a solar panel that is not one provided by FieldKit or otherwise would like feedback on how to add voltage to the system without overloading it, please feel free to contact us for advice.

 Many of the sensors used with FieldKit are fragile.
 The pH, Conductivity and Dissolved Oxygen probes in the FieldKit Water station are prone to breakage if dropped or subjected to freezing temperatures.
 Additionally, the anemometer and wind vane in the FieldKit Weather station are also prone to breakage.

 Most of the sensors used with FieldKit will last indefinitely with proper care and regular cleaning.
 However, the pH and Dissolved Oxygen sensors used in the FieldKit Water station have an expected lifespan of two years.
 After two years, these sensors will have drifted significantly, such that their measurements might not even be correctable by calibration, and they will have lost significant sensitivity.
 Additionally, the Dissolved Oxygen probe requires reconditioning every 3-6 months, which is performed by rinsing out the accumulated white zinc oxide powder and refilling the probe with electrolyte solution.
+Instructions for doing this are located in our FAQ here.
 Do not go more than six months without reconditioning.
 Failure to recondition the Dissolved Oxygen probe may cause it to fail prior to the full two year lifespan.